 Are you ready to ring in the New Year with a bang?!
 Make easy New Year’s Eve Party Decorations with your Cricut machine.
 You can throw the ultimate New Year’s party with DIY decorations and save a ton of money, too!
 Keep reading for all of my DIY New Year’s Eve ideas including ornaments, a reverse canvas, custom cocktail glasses, and even cake decorations!

 New Year’s Eve Party decorations don’t have to be elaborate or expensive to be special – with the Cricut Maker, you can make easy DIY New Year’s Eve Party decorations that make your party feel special!

-I used a simple star cut out of glitter cardstock in two different places for the party.
-First, as simple straw toppers that look perfect on black and white stripe paper straws.
+Don’t be afraid use simple geometric shapes to make party decor!
+Sometimes simple shapes work just as well as fancy detailed designs (and easy designs are easier to make last minute!)
+I cut a simple star from glitter cardstock and used them in two different places for the party.
+First, as straw toppers that look perfect on black and white stripe paper straws.

 When strung together with black and white twine, the stars also make an interesting back drop for the party display.
 It was so easy to construct with the twine and some tape.